-Government Priority Issue Municipal Action KZN GDS (7 Goals) Job creation Human Resource Development Human and Community Development Strategic Infrastructure Response to climate change Governance and policy Spatial equity Through LED projects/activities, the municipality has made a provision for such and through those projects, jobs are created in all financial years The municipality is engaging, through its IDP/Budget process plan, with the department of education to facilitate the construction of school facilities The municipality, through its LED and EPWP is able to eradicate poverty, also ensuring the healthy environment through cleaning awareness campaigns, human settlements is also on board and are, through our facilitations, building houses for the disadvantaged.
+Government Priority Issue Municipal Action Strategic Infrastructure Response to climate change Governance and policy Spatial equity department of education to facilitate the construction of school facilities The municipality, through its LED and EPWP is able to eradicate poverty, also ensuring the healthy environment through cleaning awareness campaigns, human settlements is also on board and are, through our facilitations, building houses for the disadvantaged.
 SAPS and our community safety department work together in ensuring the safe and secure environment The municipality has made provision for construction of new roads, rehabilitation of roads, there is also a project called revamping of Carrisbrook Railway as part of our tourism strategy Working together with the District, are able to deal with disaster management IGR structures are in place and are functional, where the chairpersons of each KPA are the municipal managers of all our five (5) local municipalities, with the district being the 6th Spatial is one of the critical components in the IDP hence all municipalities within the district have formed a forum where alignment is being ensured.
 Operation Clean Audit Irregular expenditure Annual Financial Statements Expenditure Management Asset Management Financial and performance management The municipality has developed a procurement plan, which is aligned to the budget, IDP, SDBIP as well as the organisational scorecard.
 This plan is tabled before council and thereafter implemented.
 CFO is monitoring the financial records on a monthly basis to minimise errors on the AFS We are now monitoring expenditure on a monthly basis through section 71 reports and the Accounting Officer undertakes to enhance monitoring monthly during MANCO meetings The municipality has appointed the Asset Management Manager and Officer to enhance internal control over management of assets Training has been conducted on the financial system.
-Recons are done monthly Back to Basics The Municipality reports monthly and quarterly on back to basics.
+Recons are done monthly Back to Basics Table 5: Government Policies The Municipality reports monthly and quarterly on back to basics.
+Ubuhlebezwe is a recipient of various awards on Back to basics.